 Oil pulling is an ancient practice that involves swishing oil in your mouth to remove bacteria and promote oral hygiene.

-It is often associated with Auyrveda, the traditional medicine system from India.
+It is often associated with Ayurveda, the traditional medicine system from India.

 However, research on oil pulling is limited, and there is much debate over how beneficial it really is.

-This article looks at some of the science-backed benefits of oil pulling and then explains how to do it in order to maximize benefit.
+This article looks at some of the science-backed benefits of oil pulling and then explains how to do it in order to maximize its effectiveness.

 Several studies have shown that oil pulling could help reduce the number of harmful bacteria in the mouth.

-In one two-week study, 20 children either used a standard mouthwash or did oil pulling with sesame oil for 10 minutes daily.
+In one study, 75 adolescents either used an antibacterial mouthwash or did oil pulling with sesame oil daily.

-After just one week, both the mouthwash and oil pulling significantly reduced the number of harmful bacteria found in the saliva and plaque (7).
+After 15 days, both the mouthwash and oil pulling significantly reduced the number of harmful bacteria found in the saliva and plaque (

-A recent study found similar results.
-It had 60 participants rinse their mouths using either mouthwash, water or coconut oil for two weeks.
-Both mouthwash and coconut oil were found to reduce the number of bacteria found in saliva (8).
+Another study found similar results.
+It had 60 participants rinse their mouths using either mouthwash, water, or coconut oil for 2 weeks.
+Both mouthwash and coconut oil were found to reduce the number of bacteria found in saliva (

 Decreasing the number of bacteria in the mouth can help support proper oral hygiene and prevent some conditions.